Lawrence908/mongo-events-demo/tests/README.md

-# Test Suite for MongoDB Events Demo
+# Test Suite for EventSphere

-This directory contains comprehensive tests for the MongoDB Events Demo application, all updated to use camelCase field names as required.
+This directory contains comprehensive tests for the EventSphere application, all updated to use camelCase field names as required.

 ## Test Structure